Since I was sexually assaulted I’ve had difficulty going to class and/or getting my work done. Is there anything I can do?

 What if I just can’t stay in school?
 Can I get a leave of absence?

 One of the options you might consider is dropping a class or even withdrawing from the semester.
 Academic withdrawals are handled on an individual basis, and may require specific procedures.
 Before you make a decision, talk to your CASAR Advisor to determine what all of your options are, how each would affect your academic progress and emotional well-being (BOTH are important!), and then make an informed decision.

 How will this affect my GPA?
 My scholarships?
 My student loans?

-When you meet with the CAS Advisor, be sure to mention any concerns you have about financial aid or scholarships.
-The CAS Advisor can assist you in gathering accurate information about your specific case.
+When you meet with the CASAR Advisor, be sure to mention any concerns you have about financial aid or scholarships.
+The CASAR Advisor can assist you in gathering accurate information about your specific case.
 In many cases, there may be some leeway in terms of scholarships, etc., but every case is different.

 I have a class with the person who assaulted me.
 Can something be done?

-Be sure to mention to whoever you are working with - your SU Counselor, your Intake Advisor, or Dean of Students if you are in a class with the person who assaulted you.
-Every effort will be made to take action that will lead to a fair resolution of the situation, including the possibility of transferring one of you from the class.
+If you have reported the assault to the Dean of Students (or designee), they will work with you to take action that will lead to a fair resolution of the situation, including the possibility of transferring one of you from the class.

 I see the person who assaulted me in the Commons every day.
 What can I do?